 - Provide staff development on effective ELD strategies and techniques.

 - Provide continuous assessment of second language acquisition progress.

 - Provide District adopted ELD materials for teachers and students.

-To ensure that English learners receive educational services from properly qualified and credentialed staff.
+To ensure that ELs receive educational services from properly qualified and credentialed staff.

-- Provide ongoing staff development options for certificated and classified staff to ensure a quality program through the use of District, County Office of Education trainers, and consultants.
+- Provide ongoing staff development options for certificated and classified staff.

-To encourage participation and involvement of parents in the education of their children.
+To encourage parent participation and involvement in the education of their children.

 - Establish clear communication channels between the District, home, and community.

-- Provide parents with oral interpretation and written translation to ensure equal access of information according to state guidelines.
+- Provide parents with oral interpretation and written translation to ensure equal access to information according to State guidelines.

-- Provide bilingual parents opportunities to become involved in school committees such as School Site Council, Parent/Teacher Association, and the English Language Advisory Committee.
+- Provide bilingual parents opportunities to become involved on school committees such as School Site Council (SSC), Parent Teacher Association/Organization (PTA/PTO), English Language Advisory Committee (ELAC), and District English Language Advisory Committee (DELAC).